D-Daria/minishell/README.md

 The shell should:

-• Display a prompt when waiting for a new command.
+- Display a prompt when waiting for a new command.

-• Have a working history.
+- Have a working history.

-• Search and launch the right executable (based on the PATH variable or using a relative or an absolute path).
+- Search and launch the right executable (based on the PATH variable or using a relative or an absolute path).

-• Not use more than one global variable.
+- Not use more than one global variable.
 Think about it.
 You will have to explain its purpose.

-• Not interpret unclosed quotes or special characters which are not required by the subject such as \ (backslash) or ; (semicolon).
+- Not interpret unclosed quotes or special characters which are not required by the subject such as \ (backslash) or ; (semicolon).

-• Handle ’ (single quote) which should prevent the shell from interpreting the metacharacters in the quoted sequence.
+- Handle <code>’</code> (single quote) which should prevent the shell from interpreting the metacharacters in the quoted sequence.

-• Handle " (double quote) which should prevent the shell from interpreting the metacharacters in the quoted sequence except for $ (dollar sign).
+- Handle <code>"</code> (double quote) which should prevent the shell from interpreting the metacharacters in the quoted sequence except for $ (dollar sign).

-• Implement redirections:
+- Implement redirections:

-<span class="marg_left">◦ <code> < </code> should redirect input.</span>
+	- <code> < </code> should redirect input.

-<span class="marg_left">◦ <code> > </code> should redirect output.</span>
+	- <code> > </code> should redirect output.

-<span class="marg_left">◦ <code> << </code> should be given a delimiter, then read the input until a line containing the delimiter is seen. </span>
+	- <code> << </code> should be given a delimiter, then read the input until a line containing the delimiter is seen.

-<span class="marg_left">◦ <code> >> </code> should redirect output in append mode.</span>
+	- <code> >> </code> should redirect output in append mode.

-• Implement pipes (| character).
+- Implement pipes (<code>|</code> character).
 The output of each command in the pipeline is connected to the input of the next command via a pipe.

-• Handle environment variables ($ followed by a sequence of characters) which should expand to their values.
+- Handle environment variables (<code>$</code> followed by a sequence of characters) which should expand to their values.

-• Handle $? which should expand to the exit status of the most recently executed foreground pipeline.
+- Handle <code>$?</code> which should expand to the exit status of the most recently executed foreground pipeline.

-• Handle ctrl-C, ctrl-D and ctrl-\ which should behave like in bash.
+- Handle ctrl-C, ctrl-D and ctrl-\ which should behave like in bash.

-• In interactive mode:
+- In interactive mode:

-<span class="marg_left">◦ ctrl-C displays a new prompt on a new line.</span>
+	- ctrl-C displays a new prompt on a new line.

-<span class="marg_left">◦ ctrl-D exits the shell.</span>
+	- ctrl-D exits the shell.

-<span class="marg_left">◦ ctrl-\ does nothing.</span>
+	- ctrl-\ does nothing.

-• Your shell must implement the following builtins:
+- Your shell must implement the following builtins:

-<span class="marg_left">◦ echo with option -n</span>
+	- <code>echo</code> with option -n

-<span class="marg_left">◦ cd with only a relative or absolute path</span>
+	- <code>cd</code> with only a relative or absolute path

-<span class="marg_left">◦ pwd with no options</span>
+	- <code>pwd</code> with no options

-<span class="marg_left">◦ export with no options</span>
+	- <code>export</code> with no options

-<span class="marg_left">◦ unset with no options</span>
+	- <code>unset</code> with no options

-<span class="marg_left">◦ env with no options or arguments</span>
+	- <code>env</code> with no options or arguments

-<span class="marg_left">◦ exit with no options</span>
+	- <code>exit</code> with no options

 </details>